-Pharmacademic/Evaluations Date Completed Resident has documented all general residency, core, longitudinal and elective LE goals within electronic files and Pharmacademic Resident has achieved at least SP or ACH on all required and elective program core rotations, ongitudinal rotations and elective rotations Resident has successfully ACH-R >80% of required and elective ASHP goals/objectives with no active "Needs Improvement" Resident has completed all required self-evaluations at the beginning of the year (prior to nitial development plan meeting) and also self-assess prior to each subsequent development plan meeting Resident has completed all preceptor and LE evaluations for all learning experiences Resident has initial and all quarterly mentor, development plans documented Orientation/HR Date Completed Licensure by September 1 st (or by October 1 st with REC approval) BLS certification All required KNOW modules Research Date Completed Resident has successfully completed residency research project (R3.3) including: • IRB Data collection/statistical analysis of results Abstracts (ASHP MCM or Vizient, Great Lakes) ASHP MCM or Vizient poster GLPRC platform presentation • Final write-up with manuscript formatted and appropriate for submission to journal of choice This residency research project can be related to the resident's quality improvement project (R3.1) or the resident's new or enhanced service (R3.2) if robust enough, sufficient data collection occurs, and all the objectives are met. , J Outpatient Pharmacy Administration Date Completed Resident has successfully completed a performance/quality improvement project.
+Pharmacademic/Evaluations Date Completed Resident has documented all general residency, core, longitudinal and elective LE goals within electronic files and Pharmacademic Resident has achieved at least SP or ACH on all required and elective program core rotations, longitudinal rotations and elective rotations Resident has successfully ACH-R >80% of required and elective ASHP goals/objectives with no active "Needs Improvement" Resident has completed all required self-evaluations at the beginning of the year (prior to initial development plan meeting) and also self-assess prior to each subsequent development plan meeting Resident has completed all preceptor and LE evaluations for all learning experiences Resident has initial and all quarterly mentor, development plans documented Orientation/HR Date Completed Licensure by September 1 st (or by October 1 st with REC approval) BLS certification All required KNOW modules Research Date Completed Resident has successfully completed residency research project (R3.3) including: • IRB Data collection/statistical analysis of results Abstracts (ASHP MCM or Vizient, Great Lakes) ASHP MCM or Vizient poster GLPRC platform presentation • Final write-up with manuscript formatted and appropriate for submission to journal of choice This residency research project can be related to the resident's quality improvement project (R3.1) or the resident's new or enhanced service (R3.2) if robust enough, sufficient data collection occurs, and all the objectives are met.
+Outpatient Pharmacy Administration Date Completed Resident has successfully completed a performance/quality improvement project.
 (R3.1) Resident has successfully contributed to the development, implementation, and evaluation of a new pharmacy service or enhancement of an existing service (R3.2) and written a formal pusiness plan.
-Resident has successfully evaluated an existing, or development of a new collaborative practice agreement, standing order, or implementation process for a state-based protocol R2.1.4) Feaching Date Completed Resident has successfully completed the SUCOP teaching certificate program and submitted 1 inal teaching portfolio (see certificate from SUCOP) Resident has successfully completed a 1-hr CE program for UofL Health Orug Information Date Completed Resident has successfully completed three Journal Club presentations + Resident has successfully completed medical writing project (policy/protocol revision, case report, drug info question, etc.)

-pharmacist, etc.) Resident has successfully completed one newsletter article Resident has attended and participated in required resident meetings (staff meetings, Residency Advisory Committee (RAC), Quality Management Committee (QMC), Specialty Pharmacy Clinical Subcommittee, and Pharmacy & Therapeutics (P&T).
+Resident has successfully evaluated an existing, or development of a new collaborative practice agreement, standing order, or implementation process for a state-based protocol (R2.1.4) D .
+C .
+1 .
+1 Teaching Comments of the comme Date Completed Resident has successfully completed the SUCOP teaching certificate program and submitted final teaching portfolio (see certificate from SUCOP) Resident has successfully completed a 1-hr CE program for UofL Health Data C. 1 : 1 Drug Information Date Completed Resident has successfully completed three Journal Club presentations Resident has successfully completed medical writing project (policy/protocol revision, case report, drug info question, etc.) Resident has successfully completed at least six pharmacy in-services (nursing, physician, pharmacist, etc.) Resident has successfully completed one newsletter article Resident has attended and participated in required resident meetings (staff meetings, Residency Advisory Committee (RAC), Quality Management Committee (QMC), Specialty Pharmacy Clinical Subcommittee, and Pharmacy & Therapeutics (P&T).
 Resident has successfully participated and taken minutes in QMC and Specialty Pharmacy Clinical Subcommittee meetings (total of four times, twice for each committee).
 Staffing / Service Commitment Date Completed Resident has completed all staffing commitment responsibilities (~64 specialty pharmacy shifts, ~40 outpatient retail shifts (including outpatient clinical services)) Resident has completed all service commitment responsibilities (on-call service provided for a total of 4 months).
 Resident has completed a sufficient number of hours/days to complete the residency program (see PTO spreadsheet, schedule) General Requirements Date Completed Resident has joined an external pharmacy organization, with committee involvement recommended.
 Resident has documented monthly duty hour and wellness assessments Resident has completed resident job for the year (JC, recruitment, community service, etc.) Resident has five de-identified patient healthcare records for all required services (see standard 3.3.c).
 Resident has completed the exit evaluation and exit meeting with RPD